Updated June 17, 2019

 - The Comments and Concerns online form complies with Assembly Bill 206, the Citizens Complaint Act of 1997 (Hertzberg, Chapter 416, Statutes of 1997).
 The Energy Commission's Media and Public Communications Office reviews, responds to, and keeps copies of the online form submissions.

 - The printable Language Barriers form complies with the Dymally-Alatorre Bilingual Services Act.
-The Energy Commission’s Public Adviser’s Office reviews, responds to, and keeps copies of the form submissions.
+The Energy Commission’s Public Advisor’s Office reviews, responds to, and keeps copies of the form submissions.

 - The Energy Commission’s List Serve page and forms throughout the website allow the public to subscribe to various automated email lists.
 The Energy Commission webmaster maintains subscription email addresses.
 The addresses are confidential and are not available to the public or for any other purpose.